 6. Philodendron Birkin

-Put it in mid-bright to indirect sunlight and water it once or twice a week.
-Find the perfect planter and it’s the perfect bedside plant.
+Place it under the sun (mid-bright) and indirectly and water once or twice a week.
+Get the right planter, and you have the right bedside plant.

 7. Peace Lily